Learning from the Land, in the City

 Date: Saturday, February 29, 2020

-Join us for the the Winter edition of Learning from the Land, in the City.
-In this third instalment in our year-long journey exploring the connection between urban and ecological systems, we're gathering at the Forks for an evening stroll with an incredible lineup of speakers.
+In this third instalment in our year-long journey exploring the connection between urban and ecological systems, we gathered at the Forks for an evening stroll with an incredible lineup of speakers.

 As always with Learning from the Land, In the City, everything is connected!

-Confirmed speakers include Elders Barb and Clarence Nepinak, Cary Hamel from the Nature Conservancy of Canada, Dave Pancoe from the Forks, and more!
+Our speakers were Elders Barb and Clarence Nepinak, Cary Hamel from the Nature Conservancy of Canada, Allen Sutherland, John Wyndels, and Dave Pancoe from the Forks.

 * 'Snowbank' photo by Steve McCullough